imaniclinic/healingwithfaith/README.md

 ## Key Features
 - The HTML for the contact page is located in `views/contact.handlebars`
+- All CSS styles and JavaScript are located in `public/css` and `public/js`
 - Currently, the page has some back-end code that takes data from the mailing list form, and sends it to email of your choice
 - User email and password has to be specified in `app.js`, and target address has to be specified as well